Skip to main content

 Move the generated bls_to_execution_changes-*.json file to an online environment that has access to a synced beacon node for the next step.

-Step 5: Submit your signed request to the Ethereum network#
+Step 5: submit your signed blstoexecutionchange message(s) to the Ethereum network using prysmctl

-Once Prysmctl is installed, you can use the prysmctl validator withdraw command, which will ask for terms of service acceptance and confirmation of command by providing additional flags, and also a path to the bls_to_execution_changes file from the previous step.
+Once prysmctl is downloaded, you can use the prysmctl validator withdraw command, which will ask for terms of service acceptance and confirmation of command by providing additional flags, and also a path to the bls_to_execution_changes file from the previous step.

-This command will extract data from the bls_to_execution_changes-*.json call the Beacon API endpoint on the synced Beacon Node and validate if it’s in the pool:
+This will extract data from the bls_to_execution_changes-*.json call the Beacon API endpoint on the synced Beacon Node and validate if the request was included.

 Using docker: